dacowan2/RecSys-final/README.md

 ## TFIDF

 In order to run TFIDF:
 1) Run RML or R to load in the data
 2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
 3) Run TFIDF.
 5) Run RECS, enter 'tfidf' and answer the pop-up questions.
 This will return reccommendations for the given user.

+## HYB

+In order to run HYB:
+1) Run RML or R to load in the data
+2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
+3) Run TFIDF.
+4) Run SIM.
+5) Run RECS, enter 'hybrid' and answer the pop-up questions.
+This will return reccommendations for the given user.

+## NCF

+In order to run NCFF:
+1) Run RML or R to load in the data
+2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
+3) Run TTV.
+This will create train, validation, and test splits.
+4) Run BNCF.
+This will compile the NCF model.
+5) Run TNCF.
+This will train the NCF model.
+6) (Optional) Run ENCF.
+This will evaluate the model on the test split.
+7) (Optional) Run SNCF.
+This will save the trained NCF model.
+8) (Optional) Run RNCF.
+This will load a previously trained NCF model.
+9) Run RECS, enter 'ncf' and answer the pop-up questions.
+This will return reccommendations for the given user.